*Disclaimer - Not all synthetic ingredients in products are harmful and not all ‘natural’ ingredients in products are safe.

 These are all known to cause irritation and are oils I avoid using in any of my day-to-day products.

-People with underlying skin conditions like psoriasis, rosacea or eczema should be particularly cautious with essential oils.
+People with underlying skin conditions like psoriasis, rosacea or eczema should be particularly cautious with using essential oils.

 The most common side effects include redness, chemical burns, headaches, swelling and blisters.
 Although many brands also claim that the antibacterial properties of essential oils (like tea tree oil) help fight acne, they can make breakouts even worse.